snadi/snadi.github.io/pages/research.md

 # Current Research Projects

-Note that this list needs some updating (one of my summer projects).
+Note that this list needs some updating (one of my todos for this summer :-) ).
 If you want to get an idea of all my current projects, please take a look at my recent <a href="{{ "/publications" |  prepend: site.baseurl }}">publications page</a> .

 <ul class="post-list">